akilesh-io/slidelyai/README.md

 npm run dev
 ```

-## Building the Project
+## Thast it!
+The server should now be running on http://localhost:3000

+---
+---

+### If you want to run the server in production mode, follow the steps below:👇

 To compile the TypeScript files to JavaScript in the dist directory, run:

 ```sh
 npm run build